InAnYan/ilispy/README.md

 	(head '(4 5 6))

 Quoted type is simply a wrapper on Ilispy value.
-It's purpose is "to delay" evaluation.
+It's purpose is "to delay" evaluation (it's really a "delay", it isn't a switchig to data mode).
 This means, that evaluation of a Quoted type return wrapped value, it doesn't try to evaluate wrapped value.
 Look at the example (`->` means evaluation pass):

 	(+ 1 2 3) -> 6
 	'(+ 1 2 3) -> (+ 1 2 3)